ScottWhittaker/scottwhittaker.github.io/_posts/2016-02-28-polymer-on-screen-keyboard-component.md

 categories: polymer
 ---

-Experimental simple on-screen keyboard for use on connected TV's, STB's and games consoles..
+Experimental simple on-screen keyboard for use on connected TV's, STB's and games consoles.
 An old one done in Sept 2014 with Polymer 0.4.0.
 [Polymer](https://www.polymer-project.org) is now at v1.0 at the time of writing!

 - [Repo](https://github.com/ScottWhittaker/ff-simple-osk)
 - [Component Page](http://scottwhittaker.github.io/ff-simple-osk/components/ff-simple-osk/)